Results

 2021 Qingdao F.C.
 Qingdao F.C.

 Qingdao Huanghai is a professional soccer team based in Qingdao, China.
-The team was founded in 2018 and currently competes in the Chinese Super League, the top tier of Chinese soccer.
-The team's home stadium is the Qingdao Guoxin Stadium, which has a seating capacity of 45,000.
+The team was founded in 2005 and currently competes in the Chinese Super League, the top tier of Chinese soccer.
+The team's colors are blue and white, and they play their home matches at the Qingdao Guoxin Stadium.